 Our Middle School children have joined this ministry making polar fleece blankets to be given to children in need.

 Anyone who can knit or crochet is invited to join this meaningful ministry.
 Patterns and yarn are available.
-The group meets the first Monday of the month at 10 am and 6:30 pm.
 One does not need to attend meetings to contribute a shawl.

 This is why we do what we do.
 This was taken from Upper Room from October of last year.